 interdisciplinary, which means that several different scientific

-other.
-As a result, many different theories of how people communicate
+sometimes contradicting each other.
+As a result, many different theories

-with each other have been developed, focusing on the language they use,
+of human communication have been developed, focusing on the language

-their psychological preoccupations, or societal effects of communication
+preoccupations, or societal effects of mediated communication.
+Many

-messages.
-Many theories will be introduced and discussed: what are the
+theories will be introduced and discussed: what are the theory’s virtues

-theory’s virtues and vices, and how can the theory be used to practice
+and vices, and how can the theory be used to practice communication

-communication research?
-Explanatory lectures will be alternated with
+research?
+Explanatory lectures will be alternated with seminars, with

-seminars, with attention for both thorough understanding and preparation
+attention for both thorough understanding and preparation for the exam.

 Teaching MethodsDuring six weeks, two two-hour lectures a week will be given about the